 Although it’s not as common, you can grow your snake plant in water instead of traditional soil.

 You can even plunk your snake plant cuttings into a small bowl of water and the cuttings will slowly grow up into a healthy snake plant.
 Just make sure to tie the base of the snake plant together when growing it in water to encourage the leaves to remain upright.

 Next, we’ve got an indoor plant that’s a little less familiar.
 Coleus, an ex-Lamiaceae family member, has since been reclassified.
 Today, the coleus is recognized as being a part of the Plectranthus genus.

 This beautiful houseplant has teardrop-shaped leaves with neon green patterned borders.
-The centers are either a vivid pink, a dark brick red, or purple-ish, sometimes even a combination of these colors.
+The centers of these indoor plants are often bright pink, a dark brick red, or purple-ish, sometimes even a rare mixture of these colors.

 When your coleus plant is new and young, you can start its life by growing it in water instead of soil.
 If you produce cuttings of this indoor plant, you can also grow them in water, at least for a few months.
 Then you’d have to switch them to soil for continued growth.